ZackaryW/pysidian/README.md

 # pysidian
- obsidian dev assitance using python
+a python toolkit for obsidian dev